 If you’ve wanted to add a unique personality to a document or website, you’ve likely considered a script font at some point.
 While you may not be familiar with the name script, you’re likely able to identify one easily.

 What is a script font?

 A script font is essentially a font that resembles everyday handwriting.
 It has varied and fluid strokes.
 There are two types of script fonts: formal and casual.
 Formal script fonts are based on the forms of seventeenth and eighteenth-century writers and resemble writing from a quill with fine and thick strokes.

 Script fonts are usually used for header tags on the web, or in large print elsewhere.
-Script fonts aren’t usually used in body text, as that’s typically smaller so sans serif fonts like Arial are usually a better choice (they are easier to read).
+Script fonts aren’t usually used in body text, as that text is typically smaller so sans serif fonts like Arial are usually a better choice (they are easier to read).

 The Best Script Fonts for Most Projects

 The best script fonts are versatile, meaning they offer multiple styles and weights.
 This allows you to use a consistent typeface throughout a project.
 A font license is also important.
 Most users should make sure they are using script font with an Open Font License (which means they are free to use).
 All fonts found on Google Fonts use this type of license.